University Administrative Policies

 • Retreats of departments or other units.

-• Working lunches when that is the only available time for all parties to attend the meeting.
+• Working lunches when that is the only available time for all parties who attend the meeting in-person.

 5.2.
 Hospitality Events That Include Outside Parties

-Reasonable expenses for light refreshments and meal expenses may be allowed for hospitality events that include both University employees and invited guests of the University.
+Reasonable expenses for light refreshments and meal expenses may be allowed for in-person hospitality events that include both University employees and external guests of the University.
 In order to be allowable, hospitality events must promote or advance the University’s mission.
+Meal expenditures for virtual meeting participants are not permitted.

 The following are examples of allowable hospitality events:

-• Receptions to honor visitors, guests, or dignitaries.
+• Receptions to honor new faculty, deans, leadership, Regents, visitors, guests, or dignitaries.

 • Receptions for the opening of new exhibits at University facilities.

-• Recruitment of highly qualified faculty and staff.
+• Recruitment of highly qualified faculty and staff, refer to UAP 4040 ("Employee Recruitment Expenses")

 • Receptions in connection with an academic conference.